big-data-lab-team/OrpailleCC/paper/paper.md

 field.
 All methods are tested and tests are run through Travis-CI.

 In the future, we plan to extend the library with other reliable algorithms to widely cover as many common problems as possible.
+We also plan to use it as a basis to design new stream classification methods.
 External contributions are, of course, most welcome.

 # References